Digital platform for presenting the cultural heritage of the territorial possessions of the Ostroh princes (XII-XVII centuries)

 The interactive map is an effective and interesting tool for online travel to the most interesting cities of the five countries of the world - Ukraine, Poland, Belarus, Lithuania and Slovakia, which once belonged to the princely family and still retain their historical heritage.

-The project is implemented by the NGO "Brotherhood named after the Princes of Ostroh" (Ostroh) together with the museum "Gurkiv Castle in Szamotuly" (Poland).
+The project is implemented by the NGO "Brotherhood named after the Princes of Ostroh" (Ostroh)

 When you click on this link, an animated promo video about the history of the formation of the possessions of the Ostroh princes comes off, and here you can watch the video history of the map.